donhoffman/pi-keypad-controller/README.md

 # pi-keypad-controller

-Python-based service that runs on a Raspberry Pi and monitors key presses from up to two matric keypads controlling to relay-based door latches.
+Python-based service that runs on a Raspberry Pi and monitors key presses from up to two matrix keypads controlling to relay-based door latches.

 Todo: